-To find out, we surveyed Which? members who have recently got a hearing aid via the NHS or bought hearing aids from a private provider.
+To find out, we surveyed Which? members and other adults who have recently got a hearing aid via the NHS or got hearing aids from a private provider.
 We grilled them on how things had gone from start to finish, and asked them to rate their experience.

-Only logged-in Which? members can view our results in the table below, and also which high street hearing aid providers are best and worst and how much hearing aids cost.
+Only logged-in Which? members can view our results in the table below, and also see which high street hearing aid providers are best and worst and how much hearing aids cost.
 If you're not already a member, you can get instant access by